The College hosts ten research units and is affiliated with numerous other University of Kentucky research centers and institutes:

 Director, Kentucky Transportation Center

 The Institute of Research for Technology Development (IR4TD) addresses industry problems, with a goal of technology development, by fulfilling all three missions of the University of Kentucky – education, research, and outreach.
 It is made up of two operations with different, yet overlapping missions.

 Kozo Saito, Director (859) 257-6336 ext.
 80639

 The result of an ongoing partnership with Toyota initiated in 1994, the lean program offers training courses and coaching services of the Toyota Production System (TPS) directly to businesses and organizations.
-During over 20-year history the program’s instructors and staff have worked with clients world-wide across a broad spectrum of business sectors.
+Over a 20-year history, the program’s instructors and staff have worked with clients worldwide across a broad spectrum of business sectors.
 In addition to courses for professionals, the Lean program offers several academic courses and one non-academic week-long course to UK students, as well as the Graduate Certificate in Lean Systems.
 Students who earn a master’s degree in Manufacturing Systems Engineering can choose lean as an area of concentration.

 The Sustainable Manufacturing Research Program brings together faculty from across the College of Engineering, from other UK colleges and centers, and from universities in the U.S. and a dozen foreign countries.
 The goal is to pursue multidisciplinary and transdisciplinary research projects intended to help manufacturing achieve long-term profitability while offering societal benefits and without harm to the environment or to the needs of future generations.
 Researchers work closely with industry to ensure the relevance and practicability of the projects.